dione-dls/CV/README.md

 #### Customer Service

 The last job I held in the Philippines was a client-facing role.
-I worked for an insurance company which piloted a project of partnering with one of the biggest private banks in the Philippines to provide insurance-based estate planning solutions to high net-worth clients.
+I worked for an insurance company which piloted a project of partnering with one of the biggest private banks in the country to provide insurance-based estate planning solutions to high net-worth clients.
 My main responsibilities were to grow the high net-worth customer-base as well as to maintain relationships with existing clients and key personnel within the company’s private bank partner.
 It is in this role where I learned to put into practice the art of focusing on the customer as well as to be diplomatic and discreet in dealing with sensitive situations and confidential information.

 ## Education